arcnet-cyber/linux-program-installer/README.md

 ```
 git clone https://github.com/arcnet-cyber/linux-program-installer.git
-cd ~/linux-program-installer/XPlatormInstaller
+cd ~/linux-program-installer/XPlatformInstaller
 ./setup.sh
 ```
-The alias "installer" should then be added
+The alias "installer" should then be added.
 Executing "installer" in your Terminal should run the program

 ### Manual download